Sherlock113/language-digger/content-book/introduction/who-reads-this.md

 ## Product managers

+Product managers can use this playbook to:

 - Understand the role of technical content in product success
 - Integrate documentation into the product development cycle
-- Strategies for creating content in product definition documents or product requirement documents
+- Create content in product definition documents or product requirement documents
 - Methods for gathering user feedback through documentation

 ## Startup founders

+If you're building a technical product or developer tool, this playbook will help you:

 - Establish a strong technical content foundation
 - Create documentation that scales with your product